Company Information - AIM Rule 26 Compliance

 There are 7 Non-Executive Directors of which one, Andrew Kitchingman, is independent.
 The other non-executive directors – Jacques Gaston Murray, Jean-Jacques Murray, Jean-Pierre Murray, Marie-Claire Leon, Emmanuel Sebag and Xavier Mignolet – are all associated with EOI (the Company’s 86.25 % shareholder) and are not considered independent.

-The Non-Executives Directors provide oversight and scrutiny of the performance of the executive team to ensure that the Company’s key strategic objectives are met, as well as representing the shareholders of the Company.
+The Non-Executive Directors provide oversight and scrutiny of the performance of the executive team to ensure that the Company’s key strategic objectives are met, as well as representing the shareholders of the Company.
 None of the Non-Executives Directors participate in any performance related remuneration / share option schemes.

 The Company has only one independent Non-Executive Director whereas the Code recommends that boards have at least two independent non-executive directors.
 The Board considers that there is sufficient independence on the Board taking into account the shareholder base of the Company.
 For this reason the Board has no current plans to appoint an additional independent Non-Executive Director, but will keep the matter under review.